 Railesha was awarded the King Student Medal of Excellence in Architectural + Environmental Research by ARCC in 2015.
 She is also a recipient of the Internship scholarship award from Baskerville, Richmond and has won multiple graduate scholar awards.
 She has presented her research at many conferences such as the iiSBE Net Zero Built Environment 2014 Symposium in Florida; the International Conference on Water, Informatics, Sustainability and Environment in Ottawa, Canada; Fifth International Conference on Constructed Environment at University of Philadelphia and Ninth International Conference on Design Principles and Practices, Chicago.
 She is a LEED Accredited Professional and also a member of ASHRAE, USGBC, SBSE, iiSBE, IBPSA, NIBS and ARCC, ACSA, and CIBSE communities.
 As a registered architect in India, her design experience includes residential, commercial, hotel, and resort projects.
 Her ongoing research and outreach interests focus on environmental design, Net-Zero Energy buildings, healthy building materials and Carbon-Neutral building design.

-“I am absolutely ecstatic to join this wonderful team of enthusiastic individuals from diverse backgrounds that share a passion for sustainability.
-I am deeply thrilled to have the opportunity to help shape this program and achieve our joint mission of making Washington University’s sustainability and facilities departments top-notch.”
+When asked about what she is looking forward to, Railesha responded, “I am absolutely ecstatic to join this wonderful team of enthusiastic individuals from diverse backgrounds that share a passion for sustainability.
+I am deeply thrilled to have the opportunity to contribute in the continuous development of Washington University’s leadership in sustainability and green building design.”